 Triggering business conversations

-Today like in the pastconversations are critical because they might turn into opportunities.
+Today like in the past are critical because they might turn into conversations opportunities.
 Leave a discussion to an algorithm might be too risky.
 Especially if you run a based on complex sales.
 In fact, any algorithm or automation isn’t smart enough yet to get all the subtleties of a conversation.
 Even though chatbots are moving quickly and they might be good at generating those conversations.
 If you want to get to the next stage, you have to make sure you can emotionally connect with that person.
 People want to do with people.
 If they perceive you’re a bot, automatically the conversation gets devalued.
 So the risk of losing a opportunity is too high.
 However, it is true that automation can work to trigger those conversations, which leads us to the next point.

 Testing what works and what doesn’t, fast!